 When you’re starting out you’re probably not going to have a whole lot of cash to spend on stock.
 So you’re going to want to limit yourself to a particular Lego niche.

 Head to a local Lego show and do your research, what are other sellers selling?

-It could be sets, bags of loose bricks, models, minifigures… The list is endless!
+It could be sets, bags of loose Lego bricks, models, minifigures… The list is endless!

 Step #3: Buy Lego

-Once you’re happy with your research and know you’re niche you can begin buying your stock.
+Once you’re happy with your research and the niche you have chosen you can begin buying your stock.

 Step #4: Get Public Liability

 While public liability insurance isn’t compulsory I’d seriously recommend it.